machbase/machbase/content/en/neo/api-http/query.md

 **Available parameters with `format=json`** {{< neo_since ver="8.0.12" />}}

-Those options are available only when `format=json`
+* The options are only available when `format=json`.
+Those options are exclusive each other, applicable only one of them per a request.

 | param       | default | description                   |
 |:----------- |---------|:----------------------------- |